 Group MTO Benefits

-As there is no excess production or waste, Beckett Simonon are able to save significant manufacturing costs.
-In turn, the customer ultimately benefits they ultimately pay considerably less for their premium shoes.
+As there is no excess production or waste, Beckett Simonon is able to save significant manufacturing costs.
+In turn, the customer ultimately benefits, paying considerably less for their premium shoes.

-Given that Beckett Simonon only make the quantity and sizes that are actually ordered.
-Therefore, there is a resulting six to eight-week waiting period while the shoes are manufactured before they can be dispatched to the customer.
+Beckett Simonon only makes the quantity and sizes that are ordered.
+Therefore, there is a six to eight-week waiting period while the shoes are manufactured before they can be dispatched to the customer.

-Nevertheless, discerning shoe enthusiasts who recognise the quality for the low price will realise that it is well worth the wait.
+Nevertheless, discerning shoe enthusiasts who recognize the quality for the low price will realize that it is well worth this wait.

 Under the watchful gaze of the workshop’s resident cat, Manchas (meaning “Stains” in Spanish), the manufacturing process generally takes about six weeks to complete.
 Hundreds of steps are involved in producing their footwear but below is a simplified breakdown of the process.